 In your lofts and walls will keep your home warmer but any measures that stop heat escaping also trap humid air inside the home.
 It’s a myth that making your home warmer will prevent condensation.
 The better-sealed your home is, the more robust a ventilation system you’ll need to lower humidity and ensure good indoor air quality.

-Passyfier Vents, also called Passive Dehumidifiers, work by allowing water vapour to pass to outside through a wall vent with a draft excluder.
+Passive dehumidifier vents work by allowing water vapour to pass to outside through a wall vent with a draft excluder.
 They come highly recommended by builders as they’re easy to fit.
-However, they can’t deal with high levels of humidity and work by slowly diffusing air rather than extracting it, so when you bath, cook, wash and dry clothes, the excess moisture will remain inside the home.
+They are effective at maintaining a low level of background ventilation, but can’t deal with high levels of humidity or indoor air pollutants.
+They work by slowly diffusing air rather than extracting it, so can't tackle high moisture production from showering, bathing, cooking and drying clothes indoors.